mmmarinho/ROS2_Tutorial/docs/source/messages.rst

     visualization_msgs

 From those :file:`sensor_msgs` and :file:`geometry_msgs` are packages to always keep in mind when looking for a suitable interface.
+It will help keeping your nodes compatible with the community.

 .. warning::